mosen/buildy/README.md

 ***

-`csslint(lintOptions)`
+`log()`

-* inputs: file | string
+* inputs: string | strings | files
 * outputs: same result as the input, does not modify

-Run CSSLint on the output of the previous task

-***

-`write(filename)`

-* inputs: string
-* outputs: file

-Write the output of the previous task to the specified filename, the output is the filename of the written file which can be chained to further tasks.
+Log the output of the previous task to the console, to inspect its current state.

-***

-`replace(regex, replace, flags)`

-* inputs: string
-* outputs: string

-Apply a regular expression to replace strings from the input.

 ***